What is coffee roasting?

 What does it mean to me?

 As we mentioned above, solubility plays the most crucial role in coffee extraction.
 As a roast becomes more developed, it becomes more soluble, as the compounds begin breaking down further, allowing them to more quickly bond with the water molecules.
 Whether this solubility is a good thing or a bad thing depends on the skill of the roaster.
 Either way, a darker roasted bean will need a lot less time to extract than a lighter roasted choice.
 So, we recommend dosing down a dark roasted coffee and limiting the extraction time.
-See our handy chart below.

-Sounds delicious, where do I find it?
+Sounds delicious, now where can I get good coffee?